 See above.
 If you are new to home-made rinks, you are probably asking yourself, “why on earth would I worry about leaves???”
 Well besides leaves being frozen in the ice and making it hard to daydream you are playing in the NHL, there is actually a real reason why you don’t want leaves in your ice.
 Leaves being darker than your pearly white ice will attract sunlight and that sunlight will warm the leaves enough to potentially melt the ice above it.
 Long story short, keep your leaves to a minimum.
 If you get a few that freeze in your rink, grab a torch, screwdriver, ice pick or whatever it takes to get that intruder out of here.

-- What do I do about the hole/tear in my liner?
+What do I do about the hole/tear in my liner?
 What is best way to repair it?
+Expert Advice:

 “Inevitably, some liners will get a hole or holes in them from a variety of sources.
 The easiest way I’ve found to find the hole(s) in the past on my own rink is as follows;